 While the weather is still warm, why not gather your students or supporters together and raise money while getting some exercise with a Fun Run?
 Fun Runs are the perfect fundraiser for schools, as they encourage youth exercise and team building.
 Students get excited about the big day and are happy to fundraise for your school in the meantime.
 The best School Fun Runs include training time for the kids, team building exercises for classrooms that are working together to raise funds, and school spirit pep rallies and initiatives.
-Unique Fun Run Ideas - costumes, games, after-parties, and more - that add fun are always encouraged.
+Adding unique Fun Run ideas – costumes, games, after-parties, and more – that add fun are always encouraged.

 For non-profits, the competition of a 10K, half-marathon or marathon may fuel athletic supporters, but a Fun Run exponentially grows your participants because it isn’t just about getting to the finish line.
 Families can train together or just show up and have fun.
+Fun runs are for everyone!

 Our 9 Best Fun Run Ideas